jmzue109909RobertReed/terst/README.md

 Optimized algorithm for better efficiency - update 21 Updated styling and themes - 490
-Added new feature for better user experience - v6.2.6
+Added new feature for better user experience - v6.2.6 Added new feature for better user experience - build 337